 Best Chocolate Cake

-- Grease and line (2 or) 3 x 8-inch or 2 x 9-inch round baking pans
+- Pan - Grease and line 3 x 8-inch or 2 x 9-inch round baking pans

-- In a bowl combine the flour, baking powder, baking soda, cocoa powder, and salt.
+- Dry ingredients - In a large bowl combine sugars, flour, baking powder, baking soda, cocoa powder, and salt.
 Set aside

 Chocolate Swiss meringue buttercream